Marie Annette Brown PhD, ARNP, FNP-BC, FAAN, FAANP

-Dr. Brown is a Professor of Nursing at the University of Washington.
-As a Family Nurse Practitioner (FNP) with a specialization in women's health, she practices at UWMC Women's Health Care Clinic providing primary care to women across the lifespan.
+Throughout her career Dr. Brown has successfully combined teaching, research and clinical practice.
+As a Family Nurse Practitioner (FNP) with a specialization in women’s health, she practices at UW Medical Center Women’s Health Care Clinic.
 She is nationally certified as a FNP and a Psychiatric/Mental Health Clinical Specialist.

 Dr. Brown has dedicated her career to advancing Nurse Practitioners at the local, state and national levels.
 She obtained federal grants to launch and build the foundation for all APRNs at the UW School of Nursing, served on several national organization boards, and was an early president of the National Organization of NP Faculties.
 Because of her enthusiasm and expertise about NP programs, she has consulted internationally about Advanced Practice Nursing Education and development of the DNP.
 Over the years Dr. Brown has held multiple leadership positions in the UW School of Nursing, for example as the director of the Family Nurse Practitioner Program and the Cross-Department Advanced Practice Collaboration.

 She led the development and implementation of the School’s Doctor of Nursing Practice Program, one of the first DNP programs in the nation and the first on the west coast.
 She has lectured extensively both nationally and internationally about the DNP and advanced practice nursing; participated in the development of key DNP competency and program related statements; conducted accreditation reviews for DNP programs; and consulted for DNP program development.

 Dr. Brown has authored over 90 research and clinically oriented publications and co-authored 3 books, including the popular When Your Body Gets the Blues, with Jo Robinson, The Advanced Practice Nurse as Prescriber with Dr. Louise Kaplan and Living with a Loved one with AIDS with Dr. Gail Powell-Cope.